bxparks/acetimec/README.md

     AtcTimeZone tz);
 ```

-On error, the `extra.type` field is set to `kAtcZonedExtraNotFound` and
+On error, the `extra.type` field is set to `kAtcFoldTypeNotFound` and
 `atc_zoned_extra_is_error()` returns `true`.

 <a name="AtcZoneRegistrar"></a>